Shirazi-Hussein/losttags/README.md

+**Lost Tags is currently undergoing major maintenance.
+We'll be moving from a traditional full-stack django structure to a smoother django REST framework with React front-end.**

 # Lost Tags

-Lost Tags is a website dedicated to helping you find long lost friends that have logged off and never came back online.
+Lost Tags is a website dedicated to helping you get in touch with long lost friends that abandoned their online accounts.

 ## How it works